Macro Calculator

 What exactly are macronutrients?

-Macronutrients are essential nutrients that the human body requires in relatively large amounts to produce energy and maintain proper function.
-The primary macronutrients are carbohydrates, proteins, and fats.
-While there are other elements and compounds vital to the body, like water, minerals, and some ions, when discussing macronutrients in the context of nutrition, the focus is primarily on carbohydrates, proteins, and fats.
-This calculator is designed to estimate daily requirements for these three primary macronutrients.
+Macronutrients—commonly referred to as "macros"—are essential nutrients the human body requires in relatively large quantities to generate energy and maintain optimal physiological function.
+The three primary macronutrients are carbohydrates, proteins, and fats.
+While other elements and compounds are vital for survival, such as water, minerals, and certain ions, nutritional discussions around macronutrients focus exclusively on these three pillars.
+This calculator is specifically designed to estimate your daily requirements for carbohydrates, proteins, and fats.

-In contrast, micronutrients, such as vitamin A, copper, iron, and iodine, are nutrients that the body needs in smaller amounts, typically less than 100 mg per day.
-These play crucial roles in supporting various bodily functions but are required in much tinier quantities than macronutrients.
+In contrast, micronutrients—such as vitamin A, copper, iron, and iodine—are essential nutrients required in much smaller amounts, typically less than 100 mg per day.
+Though needed only in trace quantities, they play crucial roles in supporting a wide array of bodily functions.

 Protein